 - If it doesn’t work, proceed with decoupling the entire wheel assembly

-- Loosen the caliper from the bracket and pull it out, and do not loosen the hose.
+- Loosen the caliper from the bracket, then pull it out; do not loosen the hose.

 - Use a C-clamp to press the piston back to its bore and monitor the master cylinder so it doesn’t push fluid out of the reservoir.
 If the piston is bad or requires servicing, it will be hard or impossible to set it back into the bore.

-- Also, try to loosen the bleeder and press the piston in; if the piston still refuses to move, then know that the caliper is bad.
+- Also, try loosening the bleeder and pressing the piston in; if it still won’t move, the caliper is bad.

 Get an assistant to assist you to diagnose Piston functions